 |Rivera v.
 Guevara, et al.||$17,175,000.00|

 |Burgess v.
 Baltimore Police Dept., et al||$15,000,000.00|

 |Glover v.
 Vest, et al.||$6,500,500.00|

 It should be noted that while all of these verdicts appear to have survived post-trial motions/appeals, we cannot determine whether the amounts were paid or collected.
 For example, a voluntary dismissal of appeals could suggest a settlement, with likely compromise of payouts.

-This data is from the Lex Machina platform, where users can view Police Misconduct data in full and create valuable Legal Analytics using unique filters.
+This data is from the Lex Machina platform, where users can view Police Action data in full and create valuable Legal Analytics using unique filters.
 The Legal Analytics are used for case strategy, such as understanding judge behavior and negotiating the best outcomes for your client.
 For more information, please contact us.

 Read about new research by subscribing to our blog.

 This data was gathered from the Lex Machina platform on May 27, 2021.
 The Lex Machina platform updates daily and therefore any numbers in this blog post will change as new cases get added to the court systems.
 This report is meant to provide trends and general research information as of the date of publication.